Home > Rights

 Your Rights Under Noise & Statutory Nuisance Act 1993

-Your rights when it comes to the Noise and Statutory Nuisance Act 1993 work in conjunction with the Environmental Protection Act 1990 and the a...
+Your rights under the Noise and Statutory Nuisance Act 1993 work alongside the Environmental Protection Act 1990, the Noise Act 1996, and, in some cases, the...

 Your Rights Under the Access to Neighbouring Land Act 1992

-For the most part, you should rarely have to concern yourself with this Act if you have a decent relationship with your neighbours.
-From time to...
+In most situations, you should not need to rely on the Access to Neighbouring Land Act 1992 if you have a good relationship with your neighbours.
+From time t...

 Your Rights Under the Clean Air Act 1993